How long does hair dye last, and how to make it last longer?

 Human hair is incredibly absorbent, think of a dry sponge versus a wet sponge when it comes to soaking your hair and then consider what happens to your colour with each and every soak in the bath or long session in the shower.
-It’s no wonder then that excessive washing is the number-one cause of premature colour fade, so wherever possible, try shampooing your hair every other day anywhere up to once a week. out the days between with dry shampoo to keep it feeling clean and refreshed without the damaging effects of water stripping away your precious colour.
+It’s no wonder then that excessive washing is the number-one cause of premature colour fade, so wherever possible, use a shampoo designed for coloured hair.

 What can cause hair dye to fade?

 The colour-lock technology adds a protective layer to help seal hair for healthy-looking radiance.
 Free from mineral oils and colourants, it’s perfect for a longer-lasting colour.
 Follow up with Pantene Pro-V Colour Protect Conditioner for best results.
-Protection against colour fade’s founded on moisture.
-If your hair’s well hydrated, your colour’s more likely to hold.
-So, condition is a must as part of your haircare routine!
+Protection against colour fading with the help of moisture: if your hair’s well hydrated, your colour’s more likely to hold.
+So, condition is a must as part of your hair care routine!

-If you were to look at the structure of healthy hair under a microscope you’d see that – like tiles on a roof – the layers are smoothed down, even and flat giving hair an even surface to reflect light, making the hair feel soft and look shiny.
-However, when the hair is dry or damaged, those layers begin to lift, creating a rough, uneven texture, that allows colour to easily leach away.
-Uniquely designed for coloured and highlighted hair, Pantene Pro-V Colour Protect Conditioner uses keratin protection complex to give hair a protective layer, sealing strands for healthy-looking radiance.
+If you were to look at the structure of healthy-looking, undamaged hair under a microscope you’d see that – like tiles on a roof – the layers are smoothed down giving hair an even surface to reflect light, making the hair feel soft and look shiny.
+However, when the hair is dry or damaged, those layers begin to lift, creating a rough, uneven texture, that allows colour to easily fade away.
+Uniquely designed for coloured and highlighted hair, Pantene Pro-V Colour Protect Mask uses a keratin protection complex that gives hair a protective layer, sealing strands for healthy-looking radiance.